 Strathcona Provincial Park is also home to Della Falls, its 440 meter drop making it one of Canada’s highest waterfalls; and Vancouver Island’s highest peak, the Golden Hinde, elevation 2200 meters.

-The Strathcona Wilderness Institute Information Centre at the trailhead offers maps and information to visitors during the summer months.
-NEW this year is a complete summer schedule of one day and multi-day guided hikes.
+The Strathcona Wilderness Institute Information Centre at the trailhead offers maps and information to visitors during the summer months and a schedule of one day and multi-day guided hikes.
 For further information and information centre opening hours, please visit:

 For hiking trail map download, click here

 Within an easy drive of Mount Washington, there are even more activities to explore.
 Strathcona Park Lodge and Outdoor Education Centre offers outdoor education and wilderness skills training.
 Boating, fishing, swimming and waterskiing are available at Buttle and other lakes, while some of the best Canadian hiking trails are located throughout the park.
 There are also opportunities for rock climbing, caving, fishing, horseback riding and more.
 As always on the Island, keep your eyes open for unlimited wildlife viewing opportunities - bald eagles, Whiskey Jacks, squirrels deer and elk, the rare Vancouver Island marmot, black bears and even rare but prized sitings of cougars and wolves.